themrinalsinha/inhook/README.md

-# inhook
+# </> inHook - Webhook Inspector

-A simple self-hosted tool to capture, inspect, and debug incoming webhooks in real time.
+**Inhook** is a sleek, self-hosted webhook inspector that lets you capture, view, and debug incoming HTTP requests in real time.
+Instantly generate a unique endpoint to test webhooks, monitor payloads, and troubleshoot integrations — all from a clean, intuitive interface.